bauer-alex/MerryCrispmas/content/about.md

 A big thanks goes to:

-* Carina "Nina" Landgraf for valuable gag suggestions
+* Carina "Nina" Stark for valuable gag suggestions
 * The [Loretta Bar](http://www.loretta-bar.de/) (including Bud Spencer) in Munich for an inspiring writing atmosphere
 * The [Wank](https://zugspitze.de/en/winter/mountain/wank) for the insight